Kingdom of Great Zimbabwe: Government

-The social institution had a mambo as its sacred leader, aided by a designated brother or sister, along with an increasingly rigid three-tiered class structure.
+The state had a mambo as its sacred leader, aided by a designated brother or sister, along with an increasingly rigid three-tiered class structure.
 The kingdom taxed other rulers throughout the region, and was composed of over 150 tributaries headquartered in their own minor zimbabwes.

 Society and culture

 Great Zimbabwe was likely a centre for crafts and a place of great religious significance, however, unlike at Mapungubwe, rainmaking centres and cults were kept distant from the centre of power, and it was often entrusted to native members of particular regions.
 There was a mystical relationship between leaders and the land, and a link between leaders, their ancestors, and God.
 The mambo's first wife held authority over his other wives.
 Royalty initially lived at the Eastern and Western enclosures, with archaeological research uncovering ritual spears, gongs, and soapstone bird effigies.
 The public surrounded them until the space became too limited for the growing population and the royalty moved to the Great Enclosure, constructed throughout the 13th and 14th centuries.
 The Great Enclosure partitioned domestic and public spaces, the latter likely used for rituals.
-Similar to Venda tradition (who diverged from the Shona in the 17th century), the Great Enclosure could have been used for circumcision rites and served as a pre-marital school for girls and boys, called Domba.
+Similar to Venda tradition (who diverged from the Shona in the 17th century), the Great Enclosure could have been used for circumcision rites and served as a pre-marital school for girls and boys, called domba.

 Nobles resolved disputes in a private court, while commoners resolved them in public.
 Common homes were built out of mud on wooden frame structures.
 Exotic goods found in the kingdom's region acquired local meanings in rituals, aesthetics, and status, such as Persian earthenware bowls and Chinese celadon.
 Metalworking and iron bloomery were in the domain of men.
 As the spiritual home of the Mutapa dynasty, in the 16th century the Mutapa king kept some wives at Great Zimbabwe, which served as the site for the masungiro ritual, involving the parents of both wife and husband.